 St. Louis style ribs are just spare ribs cut and trimmed into a rectangular shape, so that it resembles baby back ribs in appearance.
 The rib tips and skirt flaps are removed.
 You can have your butcher do it for you, or sometimes you can buy it St. Louis style already.
 But if not, it's easy to do it yourself.
 There are plenty of how-to videos online, but here's a good one.
 For the one I bought from Costco, I simply used a sharp knife and trimmed it myself.

-I decided to follow Slap Yo Daddy's recipe for ribs.
-It's simple and straightforward, and I followed it exactly.
 The end result was some pretty darn good ribs.
 I love how the spare ribs are so meaty, and it was tender, smoky, and juicy at the same time.
 The meat came clean off the bone.
 Though if I were a BBQ competition judge, I would want a better bark on the outside of the ribs.
 Practice makes perfect, right?
 But for now, these ribs were better than any chain restaurant could ever produce.